 - employees or civil servants' trade union representatives.

-In addition, the class of individuals who can bring an action includes organisations whose object is relating to the protection of rights and freedoms or involves the defence of interests in relation to the purposes of the contentious processing (Article 38 of the Act) but only for the exercise of the data subjects' rights.
+In addition, the class of individuals who can bring an action includes organizations whose object is relating to the protection of rights and freedoms or involves the defense of interests in relation to the purposes of the contentious processing (Article 38 of the Act) but only for the exercise of the data subjects' rights.

 The judge may order, upon request during trial, a collective liquidation damages procedure, or, after trial, individual compensation procedure.
 Persons wishing to be compensated must belong to the class and apply individually by addressing a request to the person found liable or, if he or she has not responded to that request, to the claimant who then receives a warrant to seize the judge for compensation.
 Individual compensation can also be obtained through mediation.